wonderflow-bv/bowling-game-kata/README.md

 **IMPORTANT:** Implement the requirements focusing on **writing the best code** you can produce.

 **CODE SUBMISSION:** Add the code to your own GitHub account and send us the link.

+Credits to [Uncle Bob](https://github.com/unclebob) for the original idea.